-Professor Rentschler studies feminist media making, social movement activism, and political subjectivity.
-Her research examines movements against gender and racial violence, experiences of victimization and social trauma, and structures of feminist organizing online and via social media.
-Her book project, currently titled Proximate Agency: Feminist Activism and the Redefinition of the Bystander, analyzes how the bystander has become an agent of feminist social change.
-Her other current research examines feminist social media activism, student activism against rape culture, and the quantified self in relation to diabetes technology.
-She is a member of the feminist collectives FemTechNet and FemBot that focus on new models of open-access teaching and scholarly publication, respectively.
-She is a lead researcher on a major SSHRC Partnership Grant about responses to rape culture on university campuses.
+Professor Rentschler’s research examines feminist movement activism, social media, gender violence, technology studies, and the politics of care and witnessing.
+Her book project, Proximate Agency: Feminist Activism and the Redefinition of the Bystander, analyzes how the bystander has become an agent of feminist and anti-racist social change.
+Her other current research examines feminist social media activism, student activism against gender violence, and the quantified self in relation to diabetes technology.
+She is a lead researcher on a major SSHRC Partnership Grant about responses to gender violence on university campuses, and affiliate faculty member of the Institute for Gender, Sexuality and Feminist Studies.

-Her research has been generously supported by funding from the Social Sciences and Humanities Research Council of Canada, the Fonds Québécoise de la Recherche sur la Société et Culture, the National Endowment for the Humanities, Media@McGill, the William Dawson Scholar fund and seed grants from McGill University.
+Professor Rentschler’s research receives funding support from the Social Sciences and Humanities Research Council of Canada, the Fonds Québécoise de la Recherche sur la Société et Culture, the National Endowment for the Humanities, Media@McGill, the William Dawson Scholar fund and grants from McGill University.

-Prof. Rentschler teaches undergraduate courses on feminist media studies, affect theory, and media activism.
-The subjects of her graduate seminars include emergent media and practices of social dissent, media and the politics of emotion and affect, spectatorship and mediated witnessing, new forms of social collectivity, feminist media studies, feminist theories and methods, and cultural studies approaches to media research.
-She supervises graduate students across a range of research areas that include – feminism and other social movements, new models of media activism, gender and social media, affective politics, new forms of social collectivity, Cultural Studies of media and technology and feminist theory.
+Professor Rentschler teaches undergraduate courses on feminist media studies, affect theory, and media activism.
+Her graduate seminars examine emergent media, the politics of dissent, media studies of affect, spectatorship and mediated witnessing, new forms of social collectivity, feminist media studies, feminist theories and methods, and cultural studies approaches to media research.
+She supervises graduate students and postdoctoral scholars across these research areas, and regularly accepts 1-2 MA and/or PhD graduate students/year in the Communication Studies graduate program.

 Girlhood and the Politics of Place, with co-editor Claudia Mitchell (New York: Berghahn Press), 2016.